kimjisung78/MCRepair/README.md

 # MCRepair
-* An Automated Program Repair (APR) that applied buggy block, patch optimization, and CodeBERT to target multi-chunk bugs.
+* An Automated Program Repair (APR) technique that applied a buggy block, patch optimization, and CodeBERT to target complex multi-chunk bugs.
 <br><br>

 ## 1. Location-level criterion
-* We did not consider null, blank, and comment locations that were not related to “FAULT_OF_OMISSION”
+* We did not consider null, blank, and comment locations that were not related to “FAULT_OF_OMISSION.”
     - “FAULT_OF_OMISSION” is a buggy location related to insertions.
     - A null location is a location that only includes “;” or does nothing. (e.g., “;” and “for (int i = 0; i < 10; i++);”)
     - A block’s end is not a null location because the block designates a flow range.